mskydt/mskydt.github.io/_tabs/whoami.md

 I am a Managing Consultant at a consultancy company specializing in quantitative risk management and cyber incident quantification.

-My areas of focus is related to IT Service Managemend and Information Security topics for these services.
+My areas of focus is related to IT Service Management and Information Security topics for these services.
 Visit [www.aci.dk](https://www.aci.dk) to learn more about our services.

 ***